DDW Home > Source Protection

 Tools for Developing Source Protection Plans

-- Information about drinking water facilities and source protection zones is available through the DEQ Interactive Map.
+Information about drinking water facilities and source protection zones.
 The Interactive Map is great for water systems as they update their inventory of contamination sources.
-Besides the drinking water information the Interactive Map also includes underground storage tanks, CERCLA sites, and many other sites regulated by Utah DEQ.
-When you arrive at the Interactive Map website, you request access to the drinking water information by clicking on the green link in the left panel or on User Login in the upper right corner.
-Please contact Mark Jensen (801-536-4199) or Kate Johnson (801-536-4206) if you have questions about the DEQ Interactive Map.
+Besides drinking water information, the Interactive Map includes underground storage tanks, CERCLA sites, and other sites regulated by DEQ.
+At the Interactive Map Web site, request access to the drinking water information by clicking on the green link in the left panel or on User Login in the upper right corner.
+Contact Mark Jensen (801-536-4199) or Kate Johnson (801-536-4206) with questions about the DEQ Interactive Map.

-- Link to EPA publications on wellhead and general water protection
+Links to EPA publications on wellhead and general water protection.

 - Managing Potential Contamination Sources

-- Fact Sheets on Minimizing the Impact of Potential Contamination Source.
-These fact sheets describe "best management practices".
+Here is a list of fact sheets on minimizing the impact of potential contamination source.
+These fact sheets describe "best management practices."
 These practices help decrease the risks associated with potential contamination sources within source protection zones.
-See Pollution Prevention (pdf) for general information on reducing or eliminating pollutants.
+See the Pollution Prevention Fact Sheet for general information on reducing or eliminating pollutants.
 The fact sheets can be distributed as part of a management strategy to reduce contamination risks.

 - Utah Native Plant Society

-- Jordan Valley Water Conservancy Districts "slow the flow" program and model garden site
+Jordan Valley Water Conservancy Districts program and model garden site.

 - Utah Division of Water Resources